Graduation Pathways Project

 The Graduation Pathways Project began in summer 2013 to widely engage education agencies, school leaders, and civic partners to act on a shared vision that every student – no matter how far off track he or she may be – has a path to graduation.

-Fortifying transitions from 8th through 9th grades: Through Raise DC’s 9th Grade Counts Network, partners have launched and scaled a cross-LEA Bridge to High School Data Exchange – a standardized process for ensuring essential early warning information is transferred quickly, automatically, and consistently as students enroll in 9th grade.
+Fortifying transitions from 8th through 9th grades: Through Raise DC’s 9th Grade Counts Network, partners have launched and scaled a cross-local education agency (LEA) Bridge to High School Data Exchange – a standardized process for ensuring essential early warning information is transferred quickly, automatically, and consistently as students enroll in 9th grade.
 Partners are also working together to improve school capacity to use and act on this data.

-- Developing an expanded set of options to better serve students who are "old and far" from graduation: In partnership with DME, OSSE, DCPS, PCSB, and individual charter schools, Raise DC conducted a Supply & Demand Gap Analysis to inform the strategic expansion of educational options for students who are severely off track or who have dropped out, specifically students who have low basic skills.
+- Designing and expanding the supply of educational options for off-track students and those who have dropped out: In partnership with DME, OSSE, DCPS, PCSB, and individual charter schools, Raise DC conducted a Supply & Demand Gap Analysis to inform the strategic expansion of educational options for students who are severely off track or who have dropped out, specifically working on "pre-credential" pathways for older students with low academic skills.

 Underpinning these multiple efforts is stakeholder voice, which provides a critical lens to better understand local data and the opportunities for impact.
 Raise DC accomplishes this by:

 - Integrating insights about student experiences in their own words